NC DMV & Vehicle Registration Guide

 Any licensed NC inspection station (most repair shops, dealerships).

-Cost: $13.60 for safety inspection
+Cost: current market rates.60 for safety inspection

 Inspection Sticker